wachenda/IOT_Sensors_Platforms_Communications-Class/Assignment_5/README.md

 ## Overview:

-Write a program to control LED an LED through a GPIO on the Pi.
+Write a program to control an LED through a GPIO on the Pi.

 For this assignment, I decided to "amp" it up and demonstrate controlling an RGB LED using GPIO DMA hardware generated PWM signals.
 The program to do this is **rgb_led.py**